ruanklein/synapseq/contrib/amplitude-sculpting/README.md

 - Overstimulate or confuse the nervous system
 - Lead to incomplete entrainment or failure to transition

 Instead, gently **reducing alpha/gamma volume** while **raising delta/theta** over time allows the nervous system to follow along without pushing back.
-This mirrors how states change in real life—gradually, subtly, in waves.
+This mirrors how states change in real life, gradually, subtly, in waves.

 > Amplitude sculpting is entrainment _with the grain_ of the brain, not against it.

 ---

-### 🌊 4.
-All States Coexist — Let Them
+### 4. All States Coexist — Let Them

 Consider this: